yixianwang/yixian-site/content/notes/a_concepts.md

 - default: visible to all classes in the same package
 - private: visible only in the same class

+> The purpose of having access modifies is to ensure that we can do encapsulation implementation for our OOP program in Java.

 ## Pros and Cons of static

 ## Diff map and set.
 Can we have duplicate keys in map
+- set is part of Collection interface, where as map is not part of Collection interface
+- map is storing two dimension data, set is storing one dimension data.
+- The HashSet is actually implemented by the HashMap in Java

 ## Given a series data, how to detect duplicate data and skip it?